Robbins Heating & Air Conditioning Blog : Archive for November, 2014

 Monday, November 10th, 2014

-Boilers may operate in different ways than most other heating systems.
 They are still imperfect, however, and that results in their occasional need for repairs.
+Older boilers are more prone to frequent repairs and may eventually need to be replaced for improved efficiency and reliability.
+The cost of boiler repair and maintenance can vary depending on several factors, so understanding these costs is important for homeowners and businesses.
 Below, we’ll take a look at three of the most common reasons for boiler repair, and what can be done about it.

 Kettling

 Over time, minerals in the water can build up in the heat exchanger of your boiler.
 After a few years, these minerals can form deposits large enough to actually restrict or even block the flow of water through your boiler’s heat exchanger.
 This causes a massive buildup in pressure, as the water evaporates and expands inside the heat exchanger.
+Kettling is often associated with pressure issues in the boiler system.
 The result is a rumbling sound, called “kettling.”
+Other unusual noises indicating potential boiler issues include banging, whistling, gurgling, and grinding.
 If left alone, this condition can cause extreme damage to your boiler.
 If your boiler is making this kind of noise, turn it off and call a professional immediately.

 Pilot Light Won’t Stay On